gamtiq/frontend-tools/README.md

 ### Data / model / state management library <a name="state-management"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Breeze](http://www.getbreezenow.com/breezejs) - the data management library for developers of rich client applications written in JavaScript.
 If you store data in a database, query and save those data as complex object graphs, and share these graphs across multiple screens of your JavaScript client, Breeze is for you.
 * [Cerebral](http://www.cerebraljs.com/) - a state controller with its own debugger.
+* [freactal](https://github.com/FormidableLabs/freactal) - a composable state management library for React.
-* [JSData](http://www.js-data.io/) - Inspired by Ember Data, JSData is the model layer you've been craving.
+* [JSData](http://www.js-data.io/) - inspired by Ember Data, JSData is the model layer you've been craving.
 It consists of a convenient framework-agnostic, in-memory store for managing your data, which uses adapters to communicate with various persistence layers.
 * [MobX](https://mobxjs.github.io/mobx/) - a battle tested library that makes state management simple and scalable by transparently applying functional reactive programming.
 * [NuclearJS](https://optimizely.github.io/nuclear-js/) - reactive Flux built with ImmutableJS data structures.
 * [Redux](http://redux.js.org/) - a predictable state container for JavaScript apps.